rohit5-2/AIXI_public/README.md

 - `dataset.py` takes annotations in CSV format with the following headers: `filename,xmin,ymin,xmax,ymax,class`.
 - If `AIXI_PUBLIC` is not the root working directory, change file paths in `train.py` before running.

 ## Evalution

 To evaluate a trained model on a test set, a COCO style prediction file can be produced using `gen_coco_predictions.py`.
 The outputted file can be used with the fork of [Review Object Detection Metrics](https://github.com/rohit5-2/review_object_detection_metrics_AIXI) to generate various metrics and PR curve data.

+## Inference

+To generate predictions on an experiment take the following steps:

+- Collect frames belonging to a particular experiment in a folder with some form of sequential naming convention
+- Use `generate_predictions.py` to generate a CSV of detections
+- (optional) Use `generate_video.py` to generate a visualisation of an experiment

+An example set of frames belonging to an experiment has been included.